Indonesia overtakes India as Asia's new Covid-19 epicenter - Local News 8

 Officials are worried that hospitals may not be able to cope with rising number of patients requiring hospitalization, especially as the more infectious Delta variant of the virus spreads.
 Another 991 Covid-19 fatalities were also reported Wednesday, pushing the total death toll to 69,210.

-State-run Antara News reported that 90,000 of Indonesia’s 120,000 hospital beds are occupied, and many hospitals are running out of oxygen.
-More than 60 people died in a single facility earlier this month after a hospital on Java nearly exhausted its oxygen supply, though a hospital spokesman could not confirm if all the dead had suffered from Covid-19.
+State-run Antara News reported that 90,000 of Indonesia’s 120,000 hospital beds are occupied.
+Prices of oxygen surged in late June, and now some hospitals appear to be running out.
+More than 60 people died in a single facility earlier this month after a hospital on Java nearly exhausted its oxygen supply, though a hospital spokesman could not confirm if all the dead had contracted Covid-19.

 The islands of Bali and Java — which is home to Jakarta, the densely populated capital — were placed under emergency lockdown last week.